Irish recruiting class ranks 11th; Illinois' 44th, NU's 48th

 Irish recruiting class ranks 11th; Illinois’ 44th, NU’s 48th

-National Signing Day in college football was full of non-surprises.
+National signing day was full of non-surprises.
 The consensus No. 1 recruiting class belonged to Alabama.
 Ohio State and Michigan nailed down two of the top classes in the country, ranking miles ahead of the meat of the Big Ten.
 USC, Florida State and Oklahoma fared best in their respective conferences.

 How did our local programs do?

-“Lovie’s staff definitely exceeded expectations in Year 1, especially given its late start,” said Jeremy Werner, publisher of Scout’s Illinois site.
+‘‘Lovie’s staff definitely exceeded expectations in Year 1, especially given its late start,’’ said Jeremy Werner, the publisher of Scout’s Illinois site.

 The Illini signed 10 in-state players, tied for the most since 2003.

-Northwestern: Pat Fitzgerald and company just keep doing what they do.
-The Wildcats’ 19-player class ranks 11th in the Big Ten and 48th in the land — essentially, right where Fitzgerald’s program seems to be every Signing Day.
-The only consensus four-star member of the class: Earnest Brown, a defensive end from Texas.
+Northwestern: Pat Fitzgerald and Co. just keep doing what they do.
+The Wildcats’ 19-player class ranks 11th in the Big Ten and 48th in the land — right where Fitzgerald’s program seems to be every signing day.
+The only consensus four-star member of the class is Earnest Brown, a defensive end from Texas.

-Northern Illinois: The Huskies’ class ranks 111th in the country and ninth in the MAC.
+Northern Illinois: The Huskies’ class ranks 111th in the country and ninth in the Mid-American Conference.

 Email: sgreenberg@suntimes.com